Supported by ASKO

 9. Smaller details can make the biggest impact

 We mentioned above that small inclusions like internal drawer organisers can make a huge difference to your kitchen.

 Some other smaller kitchen design details to consider are:

 - integrated bin: perhaps even a fancy German kind with multiple bins to sort recycling, general waste and compost

 - sensor lighting: lights that turn on automatically as you open cupboards or walk into your pantry

 - pull out drawers: for utensils or spices can maximise space

 - additional powerpoints or USB ports to charge phones.

 10. Final checklist

+The final step in your successful kitchen planning journey is taking a moment.
 Before locking in your kitchen design and selections, sit with your choices for several days or weeks.